 Architectural Design Of Al Azhar Mosque

 Al Azhar was originally half the size that it is today.
-Additions, new buildings, and restorations were done during various eras until the mosque reached the size and shape it is today.
+Additions, new buildings, and restorations were made during various eras until the mosque reached its current size and shape.
 The early mosque of Al Azhar consisted of three iwnas (prayer halls) centered around and a sahn (open-air courtyard).
-The gate of the mosque was located in the mosque's western walls and this section contained a simple Fatimid-style minaret.
-This section was decorated with Kofy Islamic writings and plant ornaments which are the only remaining feature of the ancient mosque that is still available now.
+The mosque's gate was located in the mosque's western walls, and this section contained a simple Fatimid-style minaret.
+This section was decorated with Kofy Islamic writings and plant ornaments, the only remaining feature of the ancient mosque that is still available now.

 The old Mihrab of the mosque was richly decorated with ornaments and Kofi writings from the Noble Qur'an.
-There is also a Mamluk-style dome that goes back to the 15th century which took the place of the Fatimid dome.
+There is also a Mamluk-style dome that goes back to the 15th century, which replaced the Fatimid dome.
 Al Azhar had three gates in its Northern, southern, and western walls.
 The original minbar built by Gawher El Seqqely was then transferred to the Mosque of Al-Hakim.
-When the mosque was built the Imam used to deliver his Friday speech one week in Al Azhar Mosque, another in the Mosque of Al-Hakim, another in the mosque of Ahmed Ibn Tulun, and another Friday in Amr Ibn El Aas Mosque.
+When the mosque was built, the Imam used to deliver his Friday speech one week in Al Azhar Mosque, another in the Mosque of Al-Hakim, another in the mosque of Ahmed Ibn Tulun, and another Friday in Amr Ibn El Aas Mosque.

 Al Azhar Mosque In The Fatimid Period

 Al Azhar went through a lot of changes in the Fatimid period.
-Al-Hakim Be'amr Allah added 27 amazing silver lamps to the mosque.
-What remains of the works of Al-Hakim is a small wooden door that is richly decorated with Kufi writings which was the dominant decoration feature of this era.
-In 1125 A.D., the Fatimid ruler Al Amer be'ahkam Allah established a Mihrab for the mosque (a niche that indicates which way to pray towards Ka'aba) made out of Aro Turkish wood which was decorated with a lot of floral and geometric shapes.
+Al-Hakim Be'amr Allah added 27 unique silver lamps to the mosque.
+What remains of the works of Al-Hakim is a small wooden door that is richly decorated with Kufi writings, which was the dominant decoration feature of this era.
+In 1125 A.D., the Fatimid ruler Al Amer be'ahkam Allah established a Mihrab for the mosque (a niche that indicates which way to pray towards Ka'aba) made out of Aro Turkish wood, which was decorated with a lot of floral and geometric shapes.

-In 1149 A.D. the Fatimid Caliph, Al Hafez Le Dine Allah wanted to expand the size of the mosque so he added some space to the sahn of the mosque.
+In 1149 A.D., the Fatimid Caliph, Al Hafez Le Dine Allah, wanted to expand the mosque's size, so he added some space to the sahn of the mosque.
 He also added some decorations to the walls of the mosque and plaster additions.

-In 1266 A.D., Al Zaher Baybars ordered to build of an ornate minbar (pulpit), but unfortunately, nothing remains of it except its written instructions for being built which are now kept in a museum in Algeria.
+In 1266 A.D., Al Zaher Baybars ordered the building of an ornate minbar (pulpit).
+Still, unfortunately, it remains the same except for its written instructions, which are now kept in a museum in Algeria.

-The Afghaweya Madrasa was built in 1340 A.D. and it is located on the left-hand side of the entrance.
-It contains the library of Al Azhar in the present time.
+The Afghaweya Madrasa, built-in 1340 AIt, is located on the left side of the entrance.
+It currently houses the library of Al Azhar.

-Al Gawhareya Madrasa which was built in the southeastern section of the mosque is a small madrasa consisting of four iwans (rectangular hall with one side open) and a small sahn.
+Al Gawhareya Madrasa, built in the southeastern section of the mosque, is a small madrasa consisting of four iwans (rectangular halls with one side open) and a small sahn.

 Al Azhar In The Ottoman Era

 Al Azhar underwent a lot of expansion in the Ottoman era.
-The biggest and most important building work was done by Amir Abdel Rahman Katkhuda in 1753 A.D. as he expanded the area of the mosque by adding a riwaq (portico) behind the mihrab that was built on a higher level than the whole mosque.
+The most significant and most crucial building work was done by Amir Abdel Rahman Katkhuda in 1753 A.D. as he expanded the area of the mosque by adding a riwaq (portico) behind the mihrab that was built on a higher level than the whole mosque.
 He also added a new minbar and mihrab.
-Katkhuda added two great gates as well: the first in the southern wall called the Sa'ayda gate and the Shroba gate in the eastern section of the mosque with an added minaret beside it.
-Katkhuda was also responsible for building the beautiful western gate with its amazing Islamic decorations and which is now the main entrance of the mosque.
+Katkhuda added two great gates: the first in the southern wall called the Sa'ayda gate and the Shroba gate in the eastern section of the mosque with an added minaret beside it.
+Katkhuda was also responsible for building the beautiful western gate with its incredible Islamic decorations, which is now the mosque's main entrance.

 Al Azhar University

-Al Azhar University is the largest and most important Islamic teaching institution in the whole world and it is the second modern Islamic university to be built.
-Islamic teaching at Al Azhar University was transformed from Shi'ite teaching to Sunni teaching starting in the Fatimid era and it is still one of the most important and prestigious educational institutions in Egypt and the whole world.
+Al Azhar University is the world's largest and most influential Islamic teaching institution and is the second modern Islamic University to be built.
+Islamic teaching at Al Azhar University was transformed from Shi'ite to Sunni teaching starting in the Fatimid era.
+It is still one of the most important and prestigious educational institutions in Egypt and the world.